 In 2044, Smyth County will be recognized as a peaceful, friendly, healthy, and scenic community with a vibrant and diverse economy that fully utilizes its agricultural, industrial, small business, and retail assets.
 Scenic rural beauty and productive farm land can be found surrounding established towns, communities, and transportation corridors in order to provide ample opportunity for agritourism.
 Social and community services, public infrastructure, and affordable and diverse housing options will be readily available to support current and future residents of the county, both in rural and urban portions of the county.
 Smyth County will host high-quality schools with state-of-the-art facilities, instruction, and technology, pathways for employment, strong partnerships with local higher education institutions, and opportunities to build a robust well-educated workforce.
-Smyth County will become a hub for recreation through strong partnerships with Federal and State agencies, local communities, outdoor organizations, and private businesses to promote, improve, and expand recreational offerings, support services, as well as capitalize on the county's ample natural beauty.
+Smyth County will become a hub for recreation through strong partnerships with Federal and State agencies, local communities, support services, as well as capitalize on the county's ample natural beauty.
 All of this has been achieved through thoughtful planning and a fundamental understanding that the citizens of Smyth County cherish their laid-back, tightly knit lifestyles, natural surroundings, and desire to sustain their community and quality of life for their children, families, future residents, and generations to come.